Have you heard about the fourth trimester?

 Sleep deprivation and discomfort is part of the job of being a parent, but it can be made much easier by:

-- Sharing the load where possible – accept and ask for all the help you can
+- Sharing the load as much as possible – accept and ask for all the help you can

 - Make sure your partner spends time settling baby too (he needs to learn – and baby will learn how daddy does it!

-- Seek out a post-natal doula if you can afford it
+- Seek out a postpartum doula (post natal doula) if you can afford it

 - Making sure you get a break/time out.
 Even a trip to the supermarket, coffee shop or a quick walk around the block while dad spends some bonding time with baby